 And then… I disappeared.
-Dealing with some health issues, I left the scene and spent a few quiet years reading.
-I discovered The Tao of Physics and got really into the intersection of spirituality and science.
-I studied up on Buddhism, Hinduism, Taoism, Kabbalah, and Christian mysticism.
-Then I tackled quantum, chaos, and systems theories, and evolutionary biology.
-When I came back to LA, I started a BLOG about it all, which somehow led to teaching a CLASS called “Spirituality, Science, and the Creative Process” at Otis College of Art and Design.
+Dealing with some health issues, I spent the next few years unable to do much more than read.
+I discovered a book called The Tao of Physics and got really into the intersection of spirituality and science.
+I studied up on world mysticisms: Buddhism, Taoism, Kabbalah, etc. Then I tackled quantum, chaos, and systems theories, and evolutionary biology.
+When I finally came back to LA, I started a BLOG about it all, which somehow led to teaching a CLASS called “Spirituality, Science, and the Creative Process” at Otis College of Art and Design.

 I was an art school professor.
 I still can’t believe it.

 Soon I was making music again, songwriting and performing with an alt-country band called The Flutterbies.
 Two of our cuts were placed in that sad, beautiful, Oscar-winning George Clooney movie The Descendants.
 That began a string of good FILM/TV composing and session guitar gigs, including some national toy commercials and fistfuls of shred metal cues for Ultimate Fighting Championship.

 I became a piano man at Ivan Kane’s Cafe Wa s in Hollywood, spending 3-4 nights a week crooning viby ballad versions of Foo Fighters and Britney Spears songs to hipsters and celebs.
 The piano was on a rotating platform.
 I thought I’d get dizzy, but never did.